dotKev/wm-settings/readme.md

 All settings are a whitelist for input/output validation.

 ## About This Fork
-This fork strips out localization for WP VIP compliance and has lots of sanitation updates and passes WP VIP code scanner.
+This fork strips out localization for WP VIP compliance, has lots of sanitation updates, and passes WP VIP code scanner.

 *Attributes* field option has been removed to make it easier to to pass validation, and I'm not using it. :-)